oasci/pitt-biosc1540-2025s/content/lectures/02B/index.md

 What you should be able to do after today's lecture:

-1. Interpret and analyze sequencing data stored in FASTA and FASTQ file formats.
+1. Interpret the structure of FASTA and FASTQ files, including their role in sequencing data storage.
-2. Perform quality control on sequencing reads using tools like FastQC.
+2. Write Python scripts to parse FASTQ files, calculate quality scores, and filter low-quality reads.
-3. Demonstrate the use of Python for basic sequencing data parsing and quality score interpretation.
+3. Analyze sequencing data quality using FastQC in Galaxy and interpret the resulting reports.
-4. Apply read trimming and filtering techniques in Galaxy to clean sequencing data.
+4. Apply read trimming and filtering techniques using Galaxy tools like fastp.

 ## Readings